-As of December 31, 2011, we had one employee, including Perry Douglas West, the Company's Chief Executive Officer.
+As of December 31, 2013, we had one employee, Fred G. Luke, the Company's Chief Executive.
 None of our officers and directors is under contract.
-Mr. West spends approximately 10 hours each per month on Company matters.

 ITEM 1A.

 Risk Factors

 You should be aware that there are various risks to an investment in our common stock.
 You should carefully consider these risk factors, together with all of the other information included in this Report, before you decide to invest in shares of our common stock.